not-the-fish/couch-to-5k-program/README.md

 **📖 See `AUDIO_SETUP_GUIDE.md` for detailed instructions**

-### 3. Create Audio Files (Manual)
-1. Choose a text-to-speech service (ElevenLabs, Google TTS, etc.)
-2. Copy script text from the appropriate week's file
-3. Generate audio files with motivational voice
-4. Use during workouts for guided coaching

 ### 4. Start Training!
-- Begin with Week 1 on Monday, June 9, 2025
+- Begin with Week 1 on your chosen start date
-- Follow the calendar schedule: Monday, Wednesday, Friday
+- Follow your custom calendar schedule
 - Use audio coaching for perfect timing and motivation

 ## 📊 Program Progression